ventus-ag/documentation/content/products/networking/floating-ips.md

 weight: 20
 ---
 ___
-On this page, you can find an explanation of how to create, associate, edit and delete Floating IPs in Cloud Console.
+On this page, you can find an explanation of how to create, associate, edit, delete Floating IPs and instructions for other steps to manage Floating IPs in the Cloud Console.

 # Table of contents
 - [Table of contents](#table-of-contents)